NateEag/how-i-code/content/software-surprises.rst

 before.
 Writing for them will push you towards the specifics that are crucial for reproducing tricky bugs.

-Once you have finished writing this explanation, you may find that you are no longer surprised, because you have had an insight into the program's behavior.
+Once you have written this explanation, you may find that you are no longer surprised, because you have had an insight into the program's behavior.
 Sometimes such an insight will come before the explanation is even finished.

-If the insight is "It's working as intended and I misunderstood the program", then you should mention the incident to the programmer, so that they are aware some aspect of the interface was not immediately obvious to you - other people may have had similar problems, and if enough do, it implies that the interface or the manual should be updated.
-Other than that, though, you have no responsibilities.
+If the insight is "It works as intended but I misunderstood the program", then you should mention the incident to the programmer, so they know the interface was not immediately obvious to you.
+Other people may have had similar problems, and if enough have, the interface or manual should be improved.
+In this case, you have no other responsibilities.

-If the insight is instead something about the nature of the problem, or a theory about why the surprise might have occurred, write it down after your explanation of the surprise.
+If instead the insight is about the nature of the problem, or a theory about why the surprise might have occurred, write it down after your explanation of the surprise.

-Next, collect evidence that the surprise happened.
+Next, collect evidence the surprise happened.
 A screenshot is a good place to start (especially for graphical programs), as are log files, or for a batch command-line program, a copy of the terminal session.

 Once you have collected all the evidence you can, think about whether the surprise is actually a problem or not.
-Check any program documentation to see if it mentions a situation like yours.
+Check program documentation to see if it mentions situations like yours.

-If you aren't sure whether it's a problem, show the programmer(s) your evidence and ask them what they think.
+If you aren't sure the surprise is a problem, show the programmer(s) your evidence and ask them what they think.

 ..
 TODO Factor bug reporting out to its own essay?

 If the surprise is a problem, then file a bug report, via whatever mechanism the programmers prefer.
 Sometimes the project documentation will contain instructions on bug reporting, which you should follow if it's available.
-Some programs have built-in bug reporting mechanisms, which you should use if feasible.
+Some programs have built-in bug reporters, which can make your job simpler.

 The first step in writing a bug report is to reproduce the problem.
 Your explanation of the surprise should guide you in the right direction, and can be